-You can’t just register for any course that tickles your fancy and expect to magically earn a bachelor’s degree.
-The kind of college credit you must earn to qualify for graduation is dictated by your school and major.
-That’s what we’ll be talking about in this post.
+You can’t just register for 40 random courses and expect to walk away with a bachelor’s degree.
+The kinds of credit you take is very important.
+That’s what enables you to actually qualify for graduation.
+And that’s what we’ll be talking about in this post.

 Let’s start with the basics.